Understanding auto refinancing

 Once lenders have obtained information about your vehicle, it’s time for them to become more familiar with you.
 To start, they will ask for basics like your name, birth date, where you live, and annual income.

-• Name and residence Your driver’s license or other forms of government-issued IDs are great sources to verify your personal information like name, age, and address.
-Make sure your license is not expired and updated with your current information, especially your home address.
+- Name and residence Your driver’s license or other forms of government-issued IDs are great sources to verify your personal information like name, age, and address.
+Make sure your license is not expired and is updated with your current information, especially your home address.
 If you have moved recently or changed your address, you can usually list the new address on the back of the license in the appropriate address change area.

-• Annual income To measure your ability to pay off your auto loan lenders need to verify how much money you make each year.
+- Annual income To measure your ability to pay off your auto loan, lenders need to verify how much money you make each year.
 In order to easily do so, have your most recent paystubs ready for reference.
-If you are self-employed you may also need to provide bank statements, tax return information, or other documents showing proof of assets.
+If you are self-employed, you may also need to provide bank statements, tax return information, or other documents showing proof of assets.

 Learn how to send documents to Caribou